compsocialscience/summer-institute/2020/materials/day4-surveys/activity/lesson_plan_survey_participant.md

   - (Optional) Decide what validation techniques to check responses quality
   - Make sure you preview the survey on Google Forms before you publish it on MTurk.
 Check if it can be completed within 6 minute.

 2. Deploy your survey to MTurk.
 We estimate that the survey will take about 6 minutes, and we would like to pay an hourly wage of $15 per hour so you should pay $1.50 per completed survey.
-(Getting great survey results from MTurk and Google Forms)
   - For participants of SICSS-Duke: We have created MTurk accounts for you to use.
 Please create your tasks from these accounts with the pre-loaded funds.
 If you use your own account for data collection, we won't be able to reimburse you.
   - If you do not have funds allocated for MTurk, you may ask other participants and your friends and family to fill in the survey to construct a non-probability-based sample.